anderson-aristotle/ruby-enurmerable-comparable/README.md

 Foo.new.bar # this does not work
 ```

-### Code along - Stepped Range
+### Lab - Stepped Range

 We'll build a new range class that increments by a provided value.
 The key to
 creating an `Enumerable` class is a correct implementation of the `each`
 method.

+For this new class called `SteppedRange` you can work in the `lib/stepped_range.rb` file.
+The goal is to be able to create an instance of
+`SteppedRange` where you pass in the number for the range to start at, the
+number for the range to end at, and the number that each step should increment
+by.

+So if you created one like `SteppedRange.new(2, 10, 2)` it would produce a
+range that contained the numbers: 2, 4, 6, 8, 10.

+You can test your solution by running only the tests for this specific lab.
+The
+command to do that is `rspec spec/stepped_range_spec.rb`.

 ## Tasks

 Developers should run these often!

 - `bin/rake nag`  (or `bundle exec rake nag`): runs code quality analysis
   tools on your code and complains.
 - `bin/rake test` (or `bundle exec rake test`): runs automated tests.

 ## Additional Resources